 The Mayor's Office of Criminal Justice advises the Mayor on solutions to the City's public safety challenges by holistically analyzing the criminal justice system.
 Recognizing that public safety cannot be achieved by law enforcement alone, the Mayor's Office of Criminal Justice brings together diverse stakeholders to address the systemic issues that undermine the safety and stability of our neighborhoods.
 Many of the programs it funds help to prevent crime and reduce recidivism.
-Yet, the Administration has cut funding for some of these programs in the November 2023 Financial Plan.
-The Council calls on the Administration to reverse these cuts and to restore \$8.9 million in Fiscal 2026 for Alternative to Incarceration programs that provide with services tailored to participants, which can help reduce unnecessary incarceration and recidivism.
+Yet, the Administration cut funding for some of these programs more than a year ago and still has not restored the funds.
+The Council calls on the Administration to reverse these cuts and to restore \$8.9 million in Fiscal 2026 for Alternative to Incarceration programs that provide services tailored to participants, which can help reduce unnecessary incarceration and recidivism.